![]() |

 I could probably finish this review here, but I want to pull back and discuss why it is that this novel, despite its flaws, still feels weirdly inspiring.

 I think the reason is not so much in what The Book of Ti'ana accomplishes, but instead the unique story that Miller and Wingrove are continually striving to produce.
-From this novel's sedately paced early chapters depicting the unspoken bigotry permeating D'ni society, to the book's (initially) very subtle examination of Veovis's paradoxical self-directed hatred of Anna, there are many aspects of this story that seem ready to construct a narrative which isn't just rare in the fantasy genre, but also vitally important.
+From this novel's sedately paced early chapters depicting the unspoken bigotry permeating D'ni society, to the book's (initially) very subtle examination of Veovis's paradoxically self-directed hatred of Anna, there are many aspects of this story that seem ready to construct a narrative which isn't just unique in the fantasy genre, but also vitally important.

-Rather than being a story which centered the supposed tragedy of Aitrus and Veovis's lost friendship, The Book of Ti'ana should instead have been the story of how Aitrus and Veovis initially seem united in their love of the ideals of the D'ni civilization, only for that love to be revealed by Anna to be rooted in something fundamentally different than what either character can see.
-As was foreshadowed in the scene when Veovis and Anna first met, the things which Veovis distrusted in Anna were those same qualities by which he defined himself, with it being Veovis's pride in his identity as D'ni that he perceived as a threat when it was exhibited by anyone other than himself.
-This in turn implies that the dangerous being whom Veovis thought he saw in Anna--a manipulative being who conceals a brutal violence behind a veneer of power and acceptability--was effectively just his own reflection.
+Rather than being a story which centered the supposed tragedy of Aitrus and Veovis's lost friendship, The Book of Ti'ana should instead have been the story of how Aitrus and Veovis initially seem united in their love of the ideals of the D'ni civilization, only for that love to be revealed by Anna to be rooted in something fundamentally different than what either character is capable of seeing.
+As was foreshadowed in the scene when Veovis and Anna first met, the things which Veovis distrusted in Anna were those same qualities by which he defined himself, with it being Veovis's pride in his identity that he perceived as a threat when it was exhibited by anyone other than himself.

-"Let me tell you of king Kerath--dare I speak ill of him.
+"Let me tell you of King Kerath, dare I speak ill of him.
 One of the great kings, but yet he was the maker of the proud, for it was his system of guilds which served as the foundation of power, and corruption.
-The powerful need control--fortresses and garrison's to guard their power--and soon the guarding is yet another thing to be proud of, layers within layers built to preserve their Ages and their pride from the weak and the least who might attack from without.
+The powerful need control, fortresses and garrisons to guard their power, and soon the guarding is yet another thing to be proud of--layers within layers built to preserve their Ages and their pride from the weak and the least who might attack from without.
 And yet, it is from within that most nations fall, and so the mighty garrisons of D'ni now stand vacant."

 The story implied in this quote--one in which the D'ni civilization was destroyed not by a misplaced feud between two friends, but instead a xenophobic ideology which allowed Veovis's bigotry to go unchallenged--would have been an astonishing narrative to read.
 It's just that this is also not a story which Miller and Wingrove have fully succeeded in writing.
 It's there if readers want to find it, just in half-completed fragments of ideas which hadn't yet been fully realized.